RedisLabs/redislabs-docs/content/kubernetes/_index.md

 ]
 ---

 Kubernetes provides enterprise orchestration of containers and has been widely adopted.
-Redis Enterprise for Kubernetesprovides a simple way to get a Redis Enterprise cluster on Kubernetes and enables more complex deployment scenarios.
+Redis Enterprise for Kubernetes provides a simple way to get a Redis Enterprise cluster on Kubernetes and enables more complex deployment scenarios.

 {{< allchildren style="h2" description="true" />}}